Suddenly, Last Summer (1959)

 Why do these screams matter?

-Unlike Tennessee Williams’ other queer coded film adaptations of the 1950s, A Streetcar Named Desire (1951) and Cat on a Hot Tin Roof (1958), Suddenly, Last Summer leans into its queer content and grapples more openly with cultural taboos.
-In 1959, enforcement of The Hays Code was declining but studio film depictions of homosexuality in positive terms were still all but non-existent.
-Suddenly, Last Summer revolves around Catherine (Elizabeth Taylor), a woman institutionalized after the death of her cousin, Sebastian, who died under mysterious circumstances while with her on holiday.
+Queerness takes on a decidedly unsympathetic deviance in Tennessee Williams’ Suddenly, Last Summer (1959).
+Unlike the author’s other coded film adaptations of the 1950s, A Streetcar Named Desire (1951) and Cat on a Hot Tin Roof (1958), the film leans into its queer content and grapples more openly with cultural taboos (Pugh 22).
+The film revolves around Catherine (Elizabeth Taylor), a woman institutionalized after the death of her cousin, Sebastian, who died under mysterious circumstances while with her on holiday.
 Sebastian’s mother, Violet (Katherine Hepburn), wants a lobotomy performed on Catherine but it remains to be seen what Violet’s motivations are for demanding the procedure.

 It is that link that fuels our next scream.
 Here, Catherine is flooded with memories of the day Sebastian was killed.
 As her memory returns, so too does her horror at what transpired on that fateful day.